se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Where to Go from Here?

 Angular is not the easiest framework to work with.
 However, it is reliable and is used by many developers to create large scale applications.
-The Angular community is big, and help is readily available via searching on Google, Stack Overflow, and all around the web.
+The Angular community is big, and help is readily available via searching on Google and Stack Overflow.

-There are many online resources and tutorials online that can help you ease into the Angular world.
+There are many online resources and tutorials that can help you ease into the Angular world.

 - [Single Page Applications Explained](https://www.bloomreach.com/en/blog/2018/07/what-is-a-single-page-application.html)
 - [Angular Components - Ten Basic Concepts](https://angularfirebase.com/lessons/angular-components-basics-top-ten/) - A QuickStart on Angular's Component driven architecture.